Stomach acid–the why and the what

 Even many cases of gluten intolerance can be connected to low stomach acid for some individuals.
 They have found that when they improve their acid levels, they are less sensitive to gluten to some degree.

-- Treating one’s hypothyroidism, especially with natural desiccated thyroid (NDT), has helped reverse the problem of low stomach acid.
+- Treating one’s hypothyroidism, especially with T3 in your treatment and having OPTIMAL free T3 and free T4, has helped reverse the problem of low stomach acid.
 It can also be important to treat low cortisol/low aldosterone to return stomach acid levels to normal.

 - Swallowing daily supplements with healthy acids added to water or your favorite juice, such as one tablespoon Apple Cider Vinegar (ACV) or lemon juice, has helped many.
 Preferable brands of ACV are unfiltered, unheated, and unpasteurized (Braggs is one, but there are others).
 You can also disguise the ACV in water with flavored stevia, or Vitamin C packets, or more.
 Do NOT drink ACV by itself–it can burn your esophagus.
 Two notes: 1) if you have high potassium, you might want to avoid ACV and use lemon juice or Betaine below instead.
 2) If you have a peptic ulcer, you’ll need to first work on healing that.
 Cabbage Juice can help, says this study.
 Other forms of healthy acids may do the trick as well.

 - Over-the-counter hydrochloric acid, often known by the brand name Betaine, has helped.
 (Note: if you get diarrhea with Betaine, it may reveal that you also have h-pylori)